JasonSteving99/Jitter/WHY_JITTER.md

 # Why Does Jitter Exist?

-Jitter is fundamentally an experiment in what a __programming language__ might look like if designed with an LLM-based development cycle in mind?
-Yes, Jitter is currently Python-lib-shaped, but this is largely just a hack to rush experimentally to the heart of the question of whether (or, how useful it would be for) a hypothetical language could leverage its wealth of knowledge of your program to squeeze every last drop out of LLM coding capabilities before even resorting to making our LLMs "agentic".
+Jitter is fundamentally an experiment around the question "what a __programming language__ might look like if designed with an LLM-based development cycle in mind?"
+Yes, Jitter is currently Python-lib-shaped, but this is largely just a hack to rush experimentally to the heart of the question of whether or, how useful it would be, for a hypothetical language to leverage its wealth of knowledge of your program to squeeze every last drop out of LLM coding capabilities **before even resorting to making our LLMs "agentic"**.

 # Mental Model Building vs Prompt Engineering: Spot the Difference